-Based on his impressive play, Calvin Johnson has put himself in a rare group of football players.
-Not simply one of the best current wide receivers, Megatron is rapidly approaching the discussion of the best wide receivers in NFL history.
-He is not quite there, but if he continue his high level of production, he might one day stand alongside the greatest receivers of all-time.
-Because of this continued success, Calvin Johnson cards are climbing quickly in value.
+Based on his impressive play during his career, Calvin Johnson has put himself in a rare group of football players.
+Not simply one of the best wide receivers in the current era of football, Megatron is approaching the discussion of the best wide receivers in NFL history.
+Although injuries and declining skills have slowed his ascent, he still might one day stand alongside the greatest receivers of all-time and holds many receiving records.
+With his career is coming to a close, Calvin Johnson cards remain on the collecting radar.

-Although he has been in the league since 2007, Calvin Johnson did not get as much early publicity because he was one of the few bright spots on some terrible Detroit Lions' teams, including the 0-16 team of 2008.
-With more talented players in the fold, Johnson has taken his game to another level and the Lions are hoping to build on that.
+Although he started in the NFL in 2007, Calvin Johnson did not get as much early publicity because he was one of the few bright spots on some terrible Detroit Lions' teams, including the 0-16 team of 2008.
+With more talented players in the fold, Johnson took his game to another level.
 In 2012, Calvin Johnson set the NFL record for most receiving yards in a season, with 1,964 yards.
-He looks to top the number in 2013, and amassed 329 yards in a single game against the Dallas Cowboys.
+He also holds the record for most consecutive 100-yard games at eight.

 Top Calvin Johnson Rookie Cards